Application Laboratories

 uwe.lindemanninp-greifswaldde

-- tissue from animal experiments
+- Tissue samples from animal experiments

 - 3D multicellular spheroids